Community Code of Conduct

 M3 strongly believes in practicing our foundational principles outside of the studio in our relationships with the wider Athens community.

 - M3 believes strongly in outreach.
-It is part of our mission to make yoga accessible to under-represented communities and to maintain a diverse teaching staff.
+It is part of our mission to make yoga accessible to under-represented communities and to cultivate a diverse teaching staff.

 - We look for opportunities to learn and grow from our community, vendors and collaborators.
 If we don’t have an answer we will admit to that and look to outside collaborators for help.